 A fork means that both products have the same software or code up to the point in which they split.
 Once separate, two distinct products are born from the different coding decisions made by the teams.

 MyCrypto claims to have started in 2015, but it is difficult to say which product or team is the original.
 It has very similar core features, such as the ability to create new accounts and send transactions on existing accounts.

 MyCrypto has also developed a desktop application, which is more secure because it doesn’t have to be connected to the internet to function and is capable of doing things like accessing an account via a private key, which the web version does not allow any more.

 The primary purpose of Ethereum is to be a platform that runs smart contracts or decentralized applications (dapps), which means that Ethereum is meant to be more than simply a way to send and receive assets or currency.

 Its true potential is in enabling the creation of computer programs that can control value that executes automatically when certain pre-defined conditions are met.

 In order to access these dapps, an interface is required that can send data to the dapp, and a wallet with Ether is required in order to pay for transactions on the dapp.

 The original Ethereum wallet was Mist, which functions as both a simple wallet and as an Ethereum browser.

-Like traditional web browsers such as Chrome or Safari that allow users to interact with normal websites, Mist allows users to interact with dapps on Ethereum.
+Like traditional web browsers such as Chrome or Safari that allow users to interact with regular websites, Mist enables users to interact with dapps on Ethereum.

-Mist is a desktop application in which private keys are controlled by the user.
+Mist is a desktop application in which the user controls private keys.
 It also allows the user to run a node, which is a critical component of Ethereum’s infrastructure and keeps a record of all the transactions that have happened on the network.